d3/d3/docs/index.markdown

 }
 {% endhighlight %}

-Using D3, we can reduce the code substantially:
+Using D3, you can reduce the code substantially:

 {% highlight js linenos %}
 d3.select("#chart")